UrbanMaasai/database_projs_heroku/README.md

 # database_projs_heroku
-To hold practice example projects
+To hold practice example projects for database